ULAFF/LAFF-On-HPC/README.md

 The notes can be found in LAFF-On-HPC.pdf.
 If you clone the repository, and open that PDF locally from within the directory LAFF-On-HPC, then the links in the PDF should take you to the various activities in the subdirectory Assignments.

+If you would like to be kept informed, you may want to join our google gloup: https://groups.google.com/forum/#!forum/ulaff-on/join